SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 ##### Phrase 1:

 Copied and slightly added to natural disaster search terms from the projects standardisation of strings for disasters.
-(Added "extreme fire$", "heavy rain*" and added $ to sea level$.
+(Added extreme fire$, heavy rain* - as exact phrases and added $ to sea level$.

 ```Ceylon =
 TS= ((("extreme$" NEAR/3 ("climat*" OR "weather" OR "precipitation" OR "rain" OR "snow" OR "temperature$" OR "storm$" OR "wind$" OR "fire$"))